Coronation of Elizabeth I

 The coronation of Elizabeth I as Queen of England and Ireland took place at Westminster Abbey, London, on 15 January 1559.
-Elizabeth I had ascended the throne at the age of 25 upon the death of her half-sister, Mary I, on 17 November 1558.
-Mary had reversed the Protestant Reformation which had been started by her two predecessors, so this was the last coronation in Great Britain to be conducted under the authority of the Roman Catholic Church.
+Elizabeth I ascended the throne at the age of 25 upon the death of her half-sister, Mary I, on 17 November 1558.
+Mary had reversed the Protestant Reformation which had been started by her two predecessors, so this was the last coronation in Great Britain to be conducted under the authority of the Catholic Church.
 Historians view Elizabeth's coronation as a statement of her intention to restore England to Protestantism, but to allow the continuation of some Catholic customs, a compromise known as the Elizabethan Settlement.

 Background

 The reign of Elizabeth I's father, Henry VIII, was one of great political and social change.
-Religious upheaval in Continental Europe and Henry's dispute with the pope over his marital difficulties led Henry to break from the Roman Catholic Church and to establish the Church of England.
+Religious upheaval in continental Europe and Henry's dispute with the Pope over his marital difficulties led Henry to break from the Catholic Church and to establish the Church of England.
 Henry VIII was succeeded by his son Edward VI, under whom the Protestant reforms continued.
-However, Edward's early death in 1553 led to the accession of Henry's daughter Mary I. She returned England to Roman Catholicism, burning at the stake some 300 Protestants as heretics and forcing others into exile.
+However, Edward's early death in 1553 led to the accession of Henry's daughter Mary I. She returned England to Catholicism, burning at the stake some 300 Protestants as heretics and forcing others into exile.
 The Protestant-minded Elizabeth outwardly conformed with Mary, but became the focus of opposition to the increasingly unpopular government.
 Mary became ill in May 1558 and formally recognised Elizabeth as her heir presumptive on 6 November.
 Elizabeth was at Hatfield House to the north of London when she was informed of Mary's death on 17 November.